ymcmrs/PyGPS/README.md

 # PyGPS
-Incorporate GPS and InSAR based on python both for deformation estimation and atmosphere correction.
+Incorporate GPS and InSAR based on python both for deformation estimation, atmosphere correction, and water vapor inversion problems.

 ######################################################################################
 1. Search available GPS stations over the research region.
 (All of the available GPS network over World will be used)